rmolson/mac-nix-starter/README.md

 You can now add packages by adding them to the `~/.config/home-manager/home.nix` file and apply/install with the following command.

-I want to be able to go into a directory and automaticly be in a nix development shell.
+I want to be able to go into a directory and automatically be in a nix development shell.
 In order to do that, I need some additional packages and config.
 I'm going to add the following to the `~/.config/home-manager/home.nix` file

 > [!WARNING]
 > If you have custom `.bashrc` or `.zshrc` file, copy them somewhere to back them up.  the `bash.enable` and `zsh.enable` directives below will tell home-manager to start managing those files.